Launch the Normalization platform by selecting Analyze > Life Sciences > Normalization.

 X, Control Columns

-Use this option to specify known control or reference columns that contain one or more reference or control samples expected to represent a normal population.
-This helps anchor normalization when using methods like TMM.
+Use this option to specify known control or reference columns that contain one or more samples expected to represent a normal population.
+These help anchor normalization when using methods like Trimmed Mean of M-Values (TMM).

 Length

-Use this option to specify the column containing the length of each transcript.
+Use this option to specify the column that contains the length of each transcript.

 By

-Produces a separate report for each level of the By variable.
-If more than one By variable is assigned, a separate report is produced for each possible combination of the levels of the By variables.
+Generates a separate report for each level of the By variable.
+If multiple By variables are assigned, a report is generated for every possible combination of their levels.

 Method